amplication/docs/docs/premium-features/custom-types-and-actions.md

 # Custom Types & Actions

 Custom Types & Actions is an enhanced feature that gives you full control over your Data Transfer Objects (DTOs) and APIs.
-It allows you to automatically generate high-quality, efficient code for both the default CRUD operations and your custom APIs that utilize custom DTOs, all within your REST and/or GraphQL APIs.
+It offers a single source of truth for your APIs and DTOs, enabling fast creation of all your API endpoints and promoting standardization across your codebase.

 Custom Types & Actions let you define custom data structures (Types), create API endpoints (Actions), and manage the relationships between them, all within the Amplication UI.

+It allows you to automatically generate both the default CRUD operations and your custom APIs that utilize custom DTOs, all within your REST and/or GraphQL APIs.
 These changes are automatically translated into production-ready code in your repository, ensuring the best quality and efficiency.

 :::note
 The Custom Types & Actions feature is available for Amplication's **Enterprise** plan, including trial plans.